Dash0 Raises $110M Series B at $1B Valuation

 Configuring Spam Filters

-You can configure spam filters directly within the tracing, logging, and metrics explorers:
+You can configure spam filters directly within the tracing, logging, and metric explorers.

-1. Navigate to the tracing, logging, or metrics explorer
+1. Navigate to the Log Explorer, Trace Explorer, or Metric Explorer.

-2. Define filter criteria for the data you want to exclude
+2. Define filter criteria for the data you want to exclude.
+For example, in this filter, a subset of services is identified for exclusion:

-3. Click the filter button (P) to create a spam filter
+3. Click the Spam button to create a spam filter.

 Managing Spam Filters